getsentry/self-hosted/README.md

 SENTRY_IMAGE=getsentry/sentry:83b1380 ./install.sh
 ```

-Note that this may not work for all commit SHAs as this repository evolves with Sentry and its sattelite projects.
-It is highly recommended checking out a version of this repository that is close to the timestamp of the Sentry commit you are installing.
+Note that this may not work for all commit SHAs as this repository evolves with Sentry and its satellite projects.
+It is highly recommended to check out a version of this repository that is close to the timestamp of the Sentry commit you are installing.

 ## Event Retention